22 Proven Ways to Increase Brain Blood Flow

 — Dr. Daniel Kim-Shapiro, PhD

-I don’t really enjoy the taste, but every so often, I do drink beet juice during cognitively-demanding tasks.
+I don’t really enjoy the taste, but every so often, I’ll drink beet juice during cognitively-demanding tasks.

 15. Drink Less Coffee (Or Take Theanine)